paulnicholsen27/starter_code_legit/27-scope-callbacks-iterators/lecture_notes.md

 Scope chain:
     - starts in immediate, inner-most scope and then goes up to parent scope.
 This is one of the reasons why global variables are dangerous

+- Demo for later exercise that `console.log(cerealData)` works because both files are required in index.html (but fails if the order is switched)

 ## Callbacks

 ```js